VW dealers offer hefty discounts as diesel crisis keeps U.S. buyers away

-DETROIT/SAN FRANCISCO (Reuters) - Many of Volkswagen AG’s (VOWG_p.DE) U.S. dealers are offering hefty discounts of $6,000 and more on new 2015 and 2016 gasoline models as the German automaker began more aggressive efforts to rebuild sales in the wake of the diesel emissions cheating scandal, a Reuters analysis of dealer prices shows.
+DETROIT/SAN FRANCISCO, Oct 28 (Reuters) - Many of Volkswagen AG’s U.S. dealers are offering hefty discounts of $6,000 and more on new 2015 and 2016 gasoline models as the German automaker began more aggressive efforts to rebuild sales in the wake of the diesel emissions cheating scandal, a Reuters analysis of dealer prices shows.

 Retail price discounts range up to $7,850 on the 2015 Passat, according to an online survey of VW dealers on Wednesday.
 Discounts of up to $7,290 are being offered on the 2015 Jetta and up to $5,625 on the 2016 Jetta.
 Battery electric models such as the e-Golf have discounts of up to $11,000, while gasoline-electric models such as the Jetta Hybrid have prices slashed by up to $6,000.